 Granted, it’s only a third of the way through the season.
 And believe me when I say how much I love the Dread Doctors storyline so far.
 They are fantastic villains, beautifully conceived and created by the writers and designers.
 I’m also enjoying Liam’s growth and the inclusion of his friend Mason.
 The actors are all very talented and fun to watch.

 The show’s been accused of whitewashing its characters, and there is definitely some truth to that.
 However, I could totally relate to Kira complaining that she’s both Japanese and Korean yet she can’t speak either language.
 I experienced something similar growing up.
-My father was fluent in both Greek and English, yet never taught my sister and I a single word.
-The only connection I had to my heritage — besides, you know, relentless misogyny — was the food.
+My father was fluent in both Greek and English, yet never taught my sister and I a single word of Greek.
+The only connection I had to my heritage — besides its relentless misogyny — was the food.
 We see the food thing in Kira’s family, too.

 Still, I’d like to see her develop in a way that’s not framed by her relationship to Scott without demonizing her.
 They’ve been able to do this with Allison, Malia, Lydia — pretty much every other female teen on the show.
 Why not the girl with a sword?